 Meals if included are based on table d’hote menus, or a meal voucher system unless specified otherwise.
 Holidays which include main meals generally commence with dinner on the day of arrival at your accommodation, terminating with breakfast (on half board) or lunch (on full board) on the day of departure.
 No refunds on meals “not taken” can be given.
 Special diets of any kind (including vegetarian) can seldom be catered for adequately within the constraints of a table d’hote menu and cannot be guaranteed.
 We would therefore strongly suggest that anyone with special requirements takes a holiday where no meals (or only breakfast) are included.

-Please note, if you book accommodation on an “all-inclusive” basis, accommodations differ in their “all-inclusive” offerings including the time all-inclusive options are available.
+Please note, if you book accommodation on an “all-inclusive” basis, accommodations differ in their “all-inclusive” offerings including the time all-inclusive options are available and applicable areas such as bars where the “all-inclusive” concept is applicable/available.
 Assumptions should not be made that accommodations booked on this basis will include for example “branded” spirits as they may offer local alternatives.

 Resorts displaying a ‘Free Wi-Fi’ symbol on our Website or in our brochures have free Wi-Fi available, although for hotels it is not guaranteed throughout the resort.
 For example, free Wi-Fi may only be available in the hotel lobby.
 Connection speeds will vary by accommodation and no guarantee of availability can be provided.